-This public management plan describes the site and sets out the long term aims for our management and lists the Key Features which drive our management actions.
-The Key Features are specific to this site - their significance is outlined together with our long, 50 years and beyond, and our short, the next 5 years, term objectives for the management and enhancement of these features.
-The short term objectives are complemented by an outline Work Programme for the period of this management plan aimed at delivering our management aims.
+This public management plan briefly describes the site, specifically mentions information on public access, sets out the long term policy and lists the Key Features which drive management actions.
+The Key Features are specific to this site - their significance is outlined together with their long (50 year+) and short (5 year) term objectives.
+The short term objectives are complemented by a detailed Work Programme for the period of this management plan.
 Detailed compartment descriptions are listed in the appendices which include any major management constraints and designations.
-Any legally confidential or sensitive species information about this site is not included in this version of the plan.
+A short glossary of technical terms is at the end.
+The Key Features and general woodland condition of this site are subject to a formal monitoring programme which is maintained in a central database.
+A summary of monitoring results is available on request.